Alfredo Obviar: Religious life

-On March 11, 1944 Obviar was appointed the first Auxiliary Bishop of Lipa.
-After 25 years in the ministry, Obviar was appointed to the episcopate on 29 June 1944, with Guglielmo Piani, Apostolic Delegate, as Principal Consecrator, and with Pedro Paulo Santos Songco, Bishop of Caceres (Naga) and César Marie Guerrero, Titular Bishop of Limisa, Tunisia as Co-Consecrators.
-He also became Titular Bishop of Linoë, Turkey from 11 March 1944 to 21 June 1959.
-When Linoë was an active diocese, it was part of the Ecclesiastical Province of Nicaea.
+On March 11, 1944, Obviar was appointed the first auxiliary bishop of Lipa and titular bishop of Linoë, Turkey.
+He was subsequently ordained to the episcopate on 29 June 1944, with the Apostolic delegate to the Philippines, Archbishop Guglielmo Piani, as principal consecrator, with Pedro Paulo Santos, Bishop of Caceres, and César Ma.
+Guerrero, auxiliary bishop of Manila as co-consecrators.

-On 22 January 1951, Obviar was installed as Apostolic Administrator of the new Diocese of Lucena.
+On 22 January 1951, Obviar was installed as Apostolic administrator of the new Diocese of Lucena.
 Motivated by his great work for catechesis, he founded the Missionary Catechists of St. Therese (MCST) on August 12, 1958.
 He established the Missionary Catechists of Saint Thérèse of the Infant Jesus (MCST), with the help of Mother Mercy Medenilla, who became the first superior of the MCST, and has four other women.
 The earliest monastic MCST was founded in San Narciso, Quezon.

 To compensate for the shortage of priests in the new diocese, Obviar also founded the Our Lady of the Most Holy Seminary which was later renamed as Our Lady of Mount Carmel Seminary, a minor seminary in Sariaya, Quezon.
 Decades after, a major seminary was founded by the Diocese of Lucena re-institutionalizing the name Our Lady of the Most Holy Rosary Seminary.
 The establishment of this increased the number of priests attending from 1951 to 1975.
 In the year of his retirement, it had increased by more than 100 priests.
-Obivar ordained Ricardo Jamin Vidal to the priesthood on St. Patrick's Day, 17 March 1956, in Lucena; Vidal would later become a cardinal and Archbishop Emeritus of the Archdiocese of Cebu.
+Obviar ordained Ricardo Jamin Vidal to the priesthood on St. Patrick's Day, 17 March 1956, in Lucena; Vidal would later become a cardinal and Archbishop Emeritus of the Archdiocese of Cebu.

-From 11 October 1962 to 8 December 1962, Obviar was a Council Father at the first Session of the Second Vatican Council.
+From 11 October 1962 to 8 December 1962, Obviar was a Council Father at the first session of the Second Vatican Council.

-After more than 18 years as Administrator, Obviar was declared the first diocesan bishop of the Diocese of Lucena on July 15, 1969.
+After more than 18 years as administrator, Obviar was declared the first diocesan bishop of the Diocese of Lucena on July 15, 1969.
 He served as Bishop of Lucena until his retirement in 1976.